 top of page

-We understand that clients with Borderline Personality Diagnoses (BPD) frequently get stigmatised in the mental health system.
+We know that clients with a Borderline Personality Disorder (BPD) diagnosis often experience stigma in the mental health system.
 Not on our watch!
-We warmly welcome clients suffering BPD.
-We are here to help.
+We warmly welcome clients living with BPD and are committed to offering nonjudgmental, compassionate support.

 How We Can Help